Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 If you need a really “cool temperature” space, such as a hospital hallway or a Metro station, fluorescents offer color temperatures as cool as 6500 Kelvin.
 While there aren't many applications that require light quite that cool, the range of colors from warm to cool is a point of flexibility for fluorescents.

-When compared with LED, linear fluorescent lighting tends to be more affordable.
+When compared to LED, linear fluorescent lighting tends to be more affordable.
 LED, in fact, has driven down pricing on fluorescents over the last several years.

 Linear fluorescent cons